SandyYuan/astro-agent/README.md

 This application uses a pipeline of specialized AI agents to create detailed, scientifically accurate astronomy research proposals.
 The system guides users through selecting their astronomy interests, skill level, and resources, then generates personalized research ideas that are both novel and feasible.

+> **Recommendation**: We recommend using Google Gemini as the LLM backbone for this application.
+It offers powerful capabilities and is available for free with generous usage limits.

 ## Key Features

 - **Personalized Research Idea Generation**: Creates astronomy research ideas tailored to the user's specific interests, skill level, time frame, and available resources